vanshksingh/Gemini_Batcher/README.md

 ---
 ## ⚠️ Known API issue:
 In free tier of Gemini API Explicit cache is not functioning, it is being internally escalated for a fix at the moment.
+The Batch Mode is also limited to the Paid Tier of Gemini Api, although it is not reflected in documents, escaleted for a fix at the moment.

 ---

 ## 📖 Overview